DSLituiev/lab-keras-r/running-docker-containers.md

     docker run -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest

-The terminal will become unresponsive and nothing will be printed out until you start doing something in Rstudio in your browser window (that will be opened up in the next step).
-Just proceed to the next step.

 #### [Advanced alternative to previous step] Run a docker container locally with GPU support
 If you happen to have an NVIDIA GPU and want to run your docker container on the GPU,  we provide info below on how you could do so.
 We will not do this option in class; this info is provided solely for your information.